 Magnus Persson, M.D., Ph.D.
 Dr. Persson has served on our Board since August 2012 and currently serves as Lead Independent Director of the Board.
 Dr. Persson currently serves as Founding Partner and Chairman of the Board of Eir Venture Partners AB, a Nordics-focused life science venture capital fund, and associated companies.
 Previously, he was Chief Executive Officer of Karolinska Institutet Holding AB in Stockholm, Sweden.
 Dr. Persson has served as an Associate Professor in Physiology at the Karolinska Institutet since September 1994.
 Dr. Persson has served as a practicing pediatrician at CityAkuten and Barnsjukhuset Martina in Stockholm, Sweden since December 2012.
 Previously, Dr. Persson served as a Partner at HealthCap, a Swedish-based venture capital firm, from January 1996 to December 2009, and as a Managing Partner at The Column Group, a San Francisco-based venture capital firm, from January 2010 through November 2011.
 Dr. Persson co-founded Aerocrine AB, a medical technology company in 1994.
+Dr. Persson has also served on the board of directors of Galecto Biotech AB, Gyros Protein Technologies AB, ADDI Medical AB, and Immunicum AB (STO: IMMU).
 Dr. Persson is a board member of Attgeno AB, Trailhead Biosystems Inc, Cantargia AB (STO: CANTA) and Initiator Pharma AS (STO: INIT).
 Dr. Persson received his M.D. and Ph.D. in physiology from the Karolinska Institutet.
 Our Board believes that Dr. Persson's extensive experience in medicine, life sciences and biotechnology financing and his experience founding and leading public biotechnology and medical technology companies make him a valuable member of our Board.